roobscoob/among-us-protocol/01_packet_structure/05_packet_types.md

 ### `0x01` Reliable

-A `Reliable` packet is used to transmit game state changes and various client actions such as joining a game, competing a task, entering a vent, repairing a sabotage, and more.
+A `Reliable` packet is used to transmit game state changes and various client actions such as joining a game, completing a task, entering a vent, repairing a sabotage, and more.

 `Reliable` packets **do** need to be acknowledged.